 “We ended up liking the interface and its features a lot better than Dropbox,” says Bauer.
 “Syncplicity’s solution really speaks for itself, and we haven’t had a hard time getting users to move off of other solutions.
 Once we show them how Syncplicity by Axway works, they say, ‘This is great!’
 They’re not even thinking of compliance.
 They’re just thinking of the usability.”

 The new Syncplicity by Axway iPhone app – with its innovative design, including a three-panel main screen view that offers unprecedented function and form – is taking off at Acorda.
 “The new iPhone app is a huge hit.
 The UX is innovative and refreshing.
 It’s really a perfect balance of form and function,” says Bauer.

 “We ended up liking the interface a lot better than Dropbox.
 Syncplicity by Axway’s solution really speaks for itself, and we haven’t had a hard time getting users to move off of other solutions.”

 -Assistant Director of IT Network Operations Josh Bauer

 Ensured customer success

-As it does for every enterprise customer, Syncplicity extended its white-glove customer success program to Acorda to ensure a successful deployment and wide user adoption.
+As it does for every enterprise customer, Syncplicity by Axway extended its white-glove customer success program to Acorda to ensure a successful deployment and wide user adoption.